Fujine Station (Shizuoka)

 Fujine Station (富士根駅, Fujine-eki) is a railway station on the Minobu Line of Central Japan Railway Company (JR Central) located in the city of Fuji, Shizuoka Prefecture, Japan.

 Lines

 Fujine Station is served by the Minobu Line and is located 8.0 kilometers from the southern terminus of the line at Fuji Station.

 Layout

 Fujine Station consists of a single island platform connected to the station building by a level crossing.
-The station building has automated ticket machines, automated turnstiles and has been unmanned since 1998.
+The station building has automated ticket machines, automated turnstiles and has been unstaffed since 1998.
 A short shunt track from Track 1 allows for parking and storage of various maintenance of way equipment for the Minobu Line.